 History is filled with wild things that were supposed to be free, but eventually got regulated by governments.
 Talk about the Internet, it was supposed to diminish government control, as no single power can destroy it.
 Yet, every government has the power today to regulate it.
 So is the case with social media.
 Crypto prophets suspect the day will come for cryptos too, sooner or later.

 The topic of digital currencies and regulations is a complicated one.
-Cryptocurrencies, by their nature, are freewheeling and not bound by country borders or a government’s agencies.
+Cryptocurrencies, by their nature, are freewheeling and not bound by country borders or government agencies.
 However, this admirable nature introduces a predicament to policymakers who are accustomed to handling straightforward definitions for assets.

 Without a thought, the number one way that the government could regulate cryptocurrencies is by taxing any fiat money you use to cash out a virtual token, which we already see happening in some countries.